hous3s/Multiple-checkerboards-calibration/README.md

 # Multiple-checkerboards-calibration
-Repository for obtaining the lens distortion parameters of a camera by using an image with several checkerboards.
-It is used by calling the function obtain_calib_parameters(img_path,calib_path,cb_matrix,margin=0).
+Repository for obtaining the lens distortion parameters of a camera by using an image with several checkerboards.\n It is used by calling the function obtain_calib_parameters(img_path,calib_path,cb_matrix,margin=0).
   img_pad: path of the folder containing the image(s).
   calib_pad: path of the folder containing the calibration parameters.